Endometrial cancer: Research

 There is also research in progress on more genes and biomarkers that may be linked to endometrial cancer.
 The protective effect of combined oral contraceptives and the IUD is being investigated.
-Preliminary research has shown that the levonorgestrel IUD placed for a year, combined with six monthly injections of gonadotropin-releasing hormone, can stop or reverse the progress of endometrial cancer in young women; specifically complex atypical hyperplasia however the results have been inconclusive.
+Preliminary research has shown that the levonorgestrel IUD placed for a year, combined with six monthly injections of gonadotropin-releasing hormone, can stop or reverse the progress of endometrial cancer in young women, specifically complex atypical hyperplasia; however, the results have been inconclusive.
 An experimental drug that combines a hormone with doxorubicin is also under investigation for greater efficacy in cancers with hormone receptors.
-Hormone therapy that is effective in treating breast cancer, including use of aromatase inhibitors, is also being investigated for use in endometrial cancer.
+Hormone therapy that is effective in treating breast cancer, including the use of aromatase inhibitors, is also being investigated for use in endometrial cancer.
 One such drug is anastrozole, which is currently being researched in hormone-positive recurrences after chemotherapy.
 Research into hormonal treatments for endometrial stromal sarcomas is ongoing as well.
 It includes trials of drugs like mifepristone, a progestin antagonist, and aminoglutethimide and letrozole, two aromatase inhibitors.

 Research continues into the best imaging method for detecting and staging endometrial cancer.
 As current diagnostic methods are invasive and inaccurate, researchers are looking into new ways to catch endometrial cancer, especially in its early stages.
-A study found that using a technique involving infrared light on simple blood test samples detected uterine cancer with high accuracy (87%), and could detect precancerous growths in all cases.
+A study found that using a technique involving infrared light on simple blood test samples detected uterine cancer with high accuracy (87%) and could detect precancerous growths in all cases.
 In surgery, research has shown that complete pelvic lymphadenectomy along with hysterectomy in stage 1 endometrial cancer does not improve survival and increases the risk of negative side effects, including lymphedema.
 Other research is exploring the potential of identifying the sentinel lymph nodes for biopsy by injecting the tumor with dye that shines under infrared light.
-Intensity modulated radiation therapy is currently under investigation, and already used in some centers, for application in endometrial cancer, to reduce side effects from traditional radiotherapy.
+Intensity modulated radiation therapy is currently under investigation and already used in some centers for application in endometrial cancer to reduce side effects from traditional radiotherapy.
 Its risk of recurrence has not yet been quantified.
 Research on hyperbaric oxygen therapy to reduce side effects is also ongoing.
 The results of the PORTEC 3 trial assessing combining adjuvant radiotherapy with chemotherapy were awaited in late 2014.

-There is not enough evidence to determine if people with endometrial cancer benefit from additional behavioural and life style interventions that are aimed at losing excess weight.
+There is not enough evidence to determine if people with endometrial cancer benefit from additional behavioural and lifestyle interventions that are aimed at losing excess weight.

 History and culture

-Endometrial cancer is not widely known by the general populace, despite its frequency.
+Endometrial cancer is not widely known by the general populace despite its frequency.
 There is low awareness of the symptoms, which can lead to later diagnosis and worse survival.